-All shares issued by the Company carry one vote per share without restriction and carry the right to dividends.
-All shares are held by ETFS Holdings (Jersey) Limited ("HoldCo").
-ETF Securities Limited ("ETFSL") is the parent company of HoldCo.
+All Shares issued by the Company carry one vote per Share without restriction and carry the right to dividends.
+All Shares are held by ETFS Holdings (Jersey) Limited ("HoldCo").

 10. Related Party Disclosures

 Entities and individuals which have a significant influence over the Company, either through the ownership or by virtue of being a director of the Company, are related parties.